 Diplomatic engagement with major global economies including the US and regional relations with China, Russia, and North Korea

-Rapid urbanization and the rise of urban consumption in the context of a dramatic influx of foreign direct investment (FDI)
+Rapid urbanization and the rise of urban consumption in the context of a dramatic influx and fluctuation of foreign direct investment (FDI)

 The search for a balance between environmental conservation and natural resource development

 Cultural shifts among Mongolia’s pastoral population

 SIT provided me with in-depth opportunities to learn about Mongolian culture, make contacts, and conduct research, which allowed me to hit the ground running when I arrived for my Fulbright.

 The SIT Mongolia program consists of the following elements: a weeklong orientation, two thematic seminars, a research methods and ethics course, a rural and urban homestay, a Mongolian language course, and a four-week Independent Study Project.

 Students on this program have the rare opportunity to: